psifx/psifx/docs/pages/audio.md

 - `--mono_audios`: Paths of known mono audio samples for each speaker.
 - `--identification`: Path for saving identification results in `.json` format.
 - `--device`: Processing device (`cuda` for GPU, `cpu` for CPU), default `cpu`.
 - `--api_token`: Hugging Face token, may be required to download the model.
+Can also be provided as the environment variable **HF_TOKEN**.
-- `--model_names`: Names of the embedding models
+- `--model_names`: Names of the embedding models.

 ### Speech Transcription